-WHAT IS THE PHD RESEARCH ABOUT?
+WHAT WAS THE PHD RESEARCH ABOUT?

 The problem